 Reed diffusers are an excellent product to use when you want a constant stream of fragrance and you are not able to watch a candle.
 I love that there are so many varieties.
 The reeds to come in different colors and lengths.
 There are several things to think about when selecting a diffuser and the placement.

 It's not realistic to think a small diffuser will fill a large room with fragrance.
-Diffusers come in many sizes so note that when purchasing.
+Diffusers come in many shapes and sizes so note that when purchasing.
 If you want a bigger impact, consider using several reed diffusers in a room.

-If your diffuser comes with a canister for the oil be very careful when pouring the oil into the canister.
+If your diffuser comes with a canister/vase for the oil to be poured be very careful.
 The oil can damage many surfaces, wood and granite and marble counters.
 Make sure to wipe the sides and bottom of the canister.
 You can use any glass vase or reuse another diffuser piece that you have at home.
 We love to reuse and repurpose items.
 It is a nice touch to place your diffuser on a pretty coaster/plate which is a good safeguard too.
 Also the reed diffuser refills are often cheaper, so you can reuse your original vase or whatever you have at home that looks nice in the room.

 Placement is Key

 We recommend you put the diffuser in a high traffic area (i.e. entry way, shelf in bathroom, family room).
 Your guest will notice the fragrance immediately.
 Air flow will also help the fragrance diffuse into the room.
 So set on a table near a vent.